Prasanto19/shopping-app-with-react-and-redux/README.md

 ## Built With

-This is a beautiful <a href="https://react-icecream.netlify.app" target="_blank">ice-cream</a> builder UI.
+This is a <a href="https://shopping-app-with-react-and-redux.netlify.app/" target="_blank">Shooping app</a> build with react and redux.
-You can select your favourite ice-cream to order and a beautiful dynamic ice-cream will be build according to your choice.
+You can select your favourite item to order from limited number of stock and the total prices will be calculated automatically.
-It's a self developed personal project created using create-react-app with react.js.
+It's a self developed personal project created using create-react-app with react, redux and tailwind CSS.

 This app was built using these technologies.

 - React.js
+- Redux
-- CSS3
+- Tailwind CSS
 - VsCode
 - Git